 Our board supervises the management of our business as provided by Canadian law.
 We have reviewed the New York Stock Exchange corporate governance rules and confirm that our corporate governance practices are not significantly different from those required of domestic companies, under the New York Stock Exchange's listing standards, which require that our board of directors be composed of a majority of independent directors.
 Accordingly, a majority of our board members are independent.
-None of our directors have service contracts with the Company providing for benefits upon termination other than Martin R. Ferron, who has an employment contract relating to his role as President and CEO.
+None of our directors have service contracts with the Company providing for benefits upon termination other than Martin R. Ferron, who has an employment contract relating to his role as CEO.
 Please refer to our most recently filed management information circular for details of Mr. Ferron's employment contract.

-We have adopted a "code of ethics" (as such term is defined by the rules and regulations of the Securities and Exchange Commission), entitled the "Code of Conduct and Ethics Policy", that applies to all employees of our Company, including our President and Chief Executive Officer, our Chief Operating Officer, our Vice President, Finance and our Vice President Heavy Construction and Mining.
+We have adopted a "code of ethics" (as such term is defined by the rules and regulations of the Securities and Exchange Commission), entitled the "Code of Conduct and Ethics Policy", that applies to all employees of our Company, including our President, our Chief Executive Officer, our Chief Operating Officer, our Vice President, Finance and our Vice President Heavy Construction and Mining.
 The Code of Conduct and Ethics Policy is available for viewing on our website at www.nacg.ca under "Investor Relations - Corporate Governance".
-There not any amendments to any provision of the Code of Conduct and Ethics Policy during the year ended December 31, 2016 that applied to our principal executive officer, principal financial officer, principal accounting officer or controller, or persons performing similar functions.
-Further, there not any waivers, including implicit waivers, granted from any provision of the Code of Conduct and Ethics Policy during the year ended December 31, 2016, that applied to our principal executive officer, principal financial officer, principal accounting officer or controller, or persons performing similar functions.
+There were not any amendments to any provision of the Code of Conduct and Ethics Policy during the year ended December 31, 2017 that applied to our principal executive officer, principal financial officer, principal accounting officer or controller, or persons performing similar functions.
+Further, there not any waivers, including implicit waivers, granted from any provision of the Code of Conduct and Ethics Policy during the year ended December 31, 2017, that applied to our principal financial officer, principal accounting officer, or persons performing similar functions.
+Further, there not any waivers, including implicit waivers, granted from any provision of the Code of Conduct and Ethics Policy during the year ended December 31, 2017, that applied to our principal executive officer, principal accounting officer or controller, or persons performing similar functions.
+Further, principal accounting officer or controller, or persons performing similar functions.